myunghoj/rumprun-packages/openjdk8/README.md

 jetty
 -----

-One of the objectives of this project is to run `jetty` web server on Rump. `jetty` package is not included so you can download it from (http://repo1.maven.org/maven2/org/eclipse/jetty/jetty-distribution/9.3.11.v20160721/jetty-distribution-9.3.11.v20160721.tar.gz) and extract files in `/jar/jetty`.
+One of the objectives of this project is to run `jetty` web server on Rump. `jetty` package is not included so you can download it from (http://repo1.maven.org/maven2/org/eclipse/jetty/jetty-distribution/9.3.11.v20160721/jetty-distribution-9.3.11.v20160721.tar.gz) and extract files to `/jar/jetty`.
 Most of java web applications are needed to extract and write files on image.
 So, you need to create writable image with `jetty`.

 ````
 make images/jar
 ````

-It makes a writeable file system image with 'jar/*' to 'images/jar.ffs'.
+It makes a writeable file system image with files in 'jar/*' to 'images/jar.ffs'.

-You can test `jetty` demo application by following command below.
+You can run `jetty` demo application by following command below.

 ````
 rumprun xen -i -M 1024 \